Sundial Lupine (Lupinus perennis)

 Distribution and habitat

-[edit]It is widespread in the eastern part of the USA (from Texas and Florida to Maine) and Minnesota, Canada (southern Ontario, Newfoundland and Labrador), and on the coasts of the Arctic Ocean, where it grows in sandy areas such as dunes and savannas.[8][9]
+It is widespread in the eastern part of the USA (from Texas and Florida to Maine) and Minnesota, Canada (southern Ontario, Newfoundland and Labrador), and on the coasts of the Atlantic Ocean, where it grows in sandy areas such as dunes and savannas.[8][9]
+The species is most commonly associated with well-drained, sandy soils and open, high-light habitats such as oak savannas, pine barrens, dunes, and sand plains.
+Many of these habitats are disturbance-dependent, and suppression of natural fire regimes has contributed to widespread population declines throughout the species’ range (Rydberg, 1908; GBIF, 2024).

 Ecology